TEF-Health/CONFIDENTIAL_Odoo-Documentation/docs/reviewer.md

     **Note:** Reviewers only assess the quality of the AI solution and its fit to TEF-Health.
 Eligibility criteria (e.g., to receive State Aid support) need to be confirmed by the Applicant in order to create the Application and are not subject to further review by TEF-Health.

+## Introduction and Scope

+**Dear Reviewer**,

+Welcome to the TEF-Health Independent Review Board.
+TEF-Health is dedicated to accelerating the market entry of AI-driven healthcare solutions by providing comprehensive testing and validation services across the EU.
+As a reviewer, your role is essential in ensuring a fair and transparent selection process.

+You will evaluate each application based on three key criteria: (1) its novelty and potential to advance the state of the art, (2) its ability to address significant unmet medical needs, and (3) its alignment with the service offerings of TEF-Health.
+For each aspect, you will provide a score along with a concise verbal summary (up to 250 words) justifying your evaluation.

+Your assessments will directly influence which SMEs gain access to these valuable services, shaping the future of AI in healthcare across Europe.
+Each review is expected to take approximately 30 minutes, with up to 10 applications to be assessed within a 10-day to two-week timeframe.
+Please follow the provided evaluation template and ensure that you declare any potential conflicts of interest before reviewing an application.

+Thank you for contributing your expertise to this important initiative.

 ## Reviewer Onboarding and Permissions

 To become a Reviewer, follow the steps outlined under **Getting Started**: